avinashsahni/MealApp/README.md

 Show Favorite Meal List
 The showFavMealList function displays all favorite meals in the favorite section.

 ![image](https://github.com/avinashsahni/MealApp/assets/5916632/d66c0e24-4b31-4eef-af79-e7997e9d101b)

-Meal App
-This is a simple web application that allows users to search for meals and manage their favorite meals.
-The application uses the MealDB API to fetch meal data and provides features to add/remove meals from the user's favorite section.

-Table of Contents
-Getting Started
-Features
-Code Overview
-Usage
-Contributing
-License
-Getting Started
-To get started with the Meal App, simply clone the repository and open the index.html file in a web browser.

-bash
-Copy code
-git clone <repository-url>
-cd <repository-directory>
-Features
-Search Meals: Users can search for meals using the search bar, and the application displays the matching meals dynamically.

-Meal Details: Users can view detailed information about a specific meal, including its category, area, instructions, and a link to watch a video (if available).

-Favorite Section: The application has a favorite section where users can add or remove meals from their list of favorites.

-Code Overview
-Favourite Meal Array Initialization
-The code checks if the favouriteSection array exists in the local storage.
-If not, it initializes an empty array.

-javascript
-Copy code
-if (localStorage.getItem("favouriteSection") == null) {
-    localStorage.setItem("favouriteSection", JSON.stringify([]));
-}
-Fetch Meals from API
-The fetchMealsFromApi function asynchronously fetches meals from the MealDB API based on a given URL and search value.

-javascript
-Copy code
-async function fetchMealsFromApi(url, value) {
-    // ... fetch logic ...
-}
-Show Meals List
-The showMealList function dynamically displays meal cards in the main section based on the search input value.
-It also handles adding and removing meals from the favorite section.

-javascript
-Copy code
-function showMealList() {
-    // ... display logic ...
-}

-// ...

-function addRemoveToFavList(id) {
-    // ... add/remove logic ...
-}
-Show Favorite Meal List
-The showFavMealList function displays all favorite meals in the favorite section.

-javascript
-Copy code
-async function showFavMealList() {
-    // ... display logic ...
-}
 Usage
 Open the index.html file in a web browser.
 Use the search bar to search for meals.